apostrophecms/docs/docs/cookbook/using-docker.md

 </AposCodeBlock>

-In addition to these changes, you will also likely have to change your `@apostrophecms/uploadfs` options for accessing the bucket.
+While setting S3 permissions is beyond the scope of this guide, you might have to change your `@apostrophecms/uploadfs` options for accessing the bucket.
+This is done by extending the `@apostrophecms/upploadfs` options as you would for other Apostrophe modules.
 For example:

 <AposCodeBlock>